iamthegoodbot/sailplay-widgets/demo/kant/README.md

-# SailPlay widget for 21shop
+# SailPlay widget for Kant

 ## Install
 Paste this code to the page in < head > section to load the script: